aws-samples/build-event-driven-managed-file-transfer-architectures-using-aws-transfer-family/README.md

 This solution demonstrates how to architect secure and compliant outbound file transfers with AWS Transfer Family SFTP Connectors and PGP encryption.

-This solution illustrates an event driven architecture for pre-processing, encrypting, and sending files to external partners over the SFTP protocol using [AWS Transfer Family](https://aws.amazon.com/aws-transfer-family/) and several other services like [Amazon S3](https://aws.amazon.com/s3/), [AWS Step Functions](https://aws.amazon.com/step-functions/), [Amazon DynamoDB](https://aws.amazon.com/dynamodb/), [AWS Lambda](https://aws.amazon.com/lambda/), [AWS Secrets Manager](https://aws.amazon.com/secrets-manager/), [Amazon EventBridge](https://aws.amazon.com/eventbridge/), [Amazon SNS](https://aws.amazon.com/sns/) and [Amazon SQS](https://aws.amazon.com/sqs/).
+This solution illustrates an event driven architecture for pre-processing, encrypting, and sending files to external partners over the SFTP protocol using [AWS Transfer Family](https://aws.amazon.com/aws-transfer-family/) and additional supporting services like [Amazon S3](https://aws.amazon.com/s3/), [AWS Step Functions](https://aws.amazon.com/step-functions/), [Amazon DynamoDB](https://aws.amazon.com/dynamodb/), [AWS Lambda](https://aws.amazon.com/lambda/), [AWS Secrets Manager](https://aws.amazon.com/secrets-manager/), [Amazon EventBridge](https://aws.amazon.com/eventbridge/), [Amazon SNS](https://aws.amazon.com/sns/) and [Amazon SQS](https://aws.amazon.com/sqs/).

-At the core of this architecture, we use a Step Functions state to execute the steps for processing and encrypting the files, before sending them to an external SFTP endpoint.
+At the core of this architecture, we use a Step Functions state machine to execute the steps for processing and encrypting the files, before sending them to an external SFTP endpoint.
 The process starts when a file is uploaded in the landing S3 bucket with EventBridge enabled, executing the state.
 The state machine executes the following steps:

 -	Retrieve partner’s parameters from DynamoDB.
--	Execute custom process (for this post transform CSV file into JSON file).
+-	Execute custom process (for this post, we will transform a CSV file into JSON file).
 -	Encrypt the processed file using the PGP public key stored in Secrets Manager.
 -	Send the encrypted file to the partner by using a Transfer Family SFTP connector.
 -	Verify the status of the file transfer.